anekar/TestingForCovid/README.md

 ```

 ## Collecting Data
-* European Centre for Disease Prevention and Control
+* The data have been collected from the European Centre for Disease Prevention and Control

 ## Cleaning Data
 ```
-In order to detect anomalies, NA values, outliers and other problems we need to clean the data.
+In order to detect anomalies, NA values, outliers and other problems we need to clean the data in order to make the dataframe tidy.

 ```
 ## Exploratory Data Analysis